harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Fixed issues

-- The **Secrets** dropdown list On the Services page didn't include all available secrets.
+- The **Secrets** dropdown list on the Services page didn't include all available secrets.
 The list now includes all secrets, up to the maximum of 1000.
 (PL-41308, ZD-50687)

-- Fixed a dashboard issue where a custom widget did not display monthly data that was was more than 8 months old.
+- Fixed a dashboard issue where a custom widget did not display monthly data that was more than 8 months old.
 With this fix, the custom widget will now display monthly data correctly.
 (CDS-79523, ZD-50750)

 ### Version 80810